fadhly-permata/flutter_moneytextfieldform/README.md

   /// ... some lines of code ...
 ```

-For those who do not understand in implementing the code above, you can see the code below to create an application that can be directly used.
+For those of you who have not yet understood how to implement the widget package, you can use the following code in the `main.dart` file on your Flutter project:

 ```dart